Whistler Real Estate Market Update

 Now back to more on the Whistler real estate market.

 The following video walks you through how to read the statistics below.
 By understanding the sales, inventory levels, and the number of new listings each month, you should start to understand how the market changes each month.
 That change is registered in the sales to active listings ratio, which determines what type of market Whistler is currently in.
 We can be in a seller’s market, a balanced market, or a buyer’s market.
 All important information if you are wondering why pricing is going up or coming down.

 Whistler Market Update Statistics Summary

 The statistics below are absolutely wonderful.
 They are broken down into three segments: 1) detached houses, 2) townhomes, and 3) condominiums.
 The condominium segment is the hardest to interpret as this segment included anything with a condo designation.
 For example, condos zoned residential, nightly rental, condo hotels, or phase 2 properties, and fractional ownership including quarter shares and timeshares.

 The townhomes include half-duplex properties and also townhomes zoned for nightly rental and residential.
 However, the townhome segment is a lot simpler to evaluate than the condo segment, simply due to the location.

 Some detached houses in Whistler have nightly rental zoning and others are residential.
 Therefore, like the townhome segment, it is a simpler analysis than the condo market.

 Market Update by Segment

 We have already established the three types of markets: 1) seller’s market; 2) balanced market; and 3) buyer’s market.
-Within each of those types of markets are three segments which all act independently and have an effect of the type of market.
-Those three segments are 1) detached houses; 2) townhomes; and 3) condominiums.
+Within each of those types of markets are three segments that all act independently and have an effect on the type of market.
+Those three segments are 1) detached houses, 2) condominiums and 3) townhomes.

 This must be the clearest report to interpret.
-In essence, the price point you have budgeted will possibly be how you use this report, in addition to the neighbourhood.
+In essence, the price point you have budgeted will possibly be how you use this report, in addition to the neighborhood.